German synagogue gunman aimed to commit massacre, prosecutor says

 Investigators found 4 kilograms of explosives in his car.

-In a video of more than 30 minutes that the attacker live-streamed from a helmet camera, he was heard cursing his failure to enter the synagogue before shooting dead a woman passer-by in the street and a man in a nearby kebab restaurant.
+In a video lasting more than 30 minutes that the attacker live-streamed from a helmet camera, he was heard cursing his failure to gain entry to the synagogue before shooting dead a woman passer-by in the street and a man in a nearby kebab restaurant.

 Two other people were injured but not critically.

+Holger Stahlknecht, interior minister of Saxony Anhalt, the state where Halle is located, said the suspect was not known to intelligence authorities.
+He said police took seven minutes to reach the synagogue after receiving the first report a woman had been shot outside the building.

+When they arrived, the gunman had moved on to a nearby kebab shop, where he killed a man.
+An exchange of fire ensued, during which the perpetrator suffered a neck wound before fleeing.
+Police captured him 1-1/2 hours after the attack began.

-“Stephan B. wanted to be copycat in two senses,” said Frank.
+“Stephan B. wanted to be copycat in two senses,” said prosecutor Frank.
 “He wanted to mimic similar acts that happened in the past, and he also wanted to incite others to copycat his acts.”

 Justice Minister Christine Lambrecht said right-wing extremism “is one of the biggest threats facing us”.
 She vowed to get tougher on online platforms if they carry threats or material that incites hatred.